-Learn why language development dramatically and positively impacts life outcomes.
+Learn why language development is a well-being indicator that dramatically and positively impacts life outcomes.

-Learn practical steps everyone can take to proactively employ language as a well-being indicator.
+Learn developmentally responsive practices that everyone can take to proactively employ language as a well-being indicator.

 Resources for the Language as a Missing Link Toolkit

-Use this freely accessible tool to NOTICE the language indicators of well-being that enable a child to communicate for different reasons (i.e., why a child is communicating), communicate in different ways (i.e., how a child is communicating), regulate emotions with the help of others, and regulate emotions on one’s own.
-It is these aspects of language that determine well being and set the stage for literacy, academic and emotional resilience.
+Use this tool to NOTICE language indicators of well-being that enable children to communicate for different reasons (why we communicate), communicate in different ways (how we communicate), regulate emotions with the help of others (mutual regulation), and regulate emotions on one’s own (self regulation).

 Social Engagement Ladder